 In the late second century Rabbi Judah Ha-Nasi and his rabbinic colleagues began to record and organize this “Oral Torah.”
-Over the next four- to five- hundred years the rabbis created the classical sources for halakhah: the Mishnah, Midrash Halakhah, Tosefta, and Talmud.
+Over the next four- to five- hundred years the rabbis created the classical sources for halakhah: the Mishnah, Midrash Halakhah, Tosefta and Talmud.

 By the beginning of the 11th century, the spiritual center of world Jewry had shifted away from Babylonia and towards communities spread throughout North Africa and Europe.
-These communities asserted their independence from the ancient geonic centers, ushering in a new period of halakhic creativity: the Middle Ages.
+These communities asserted their independence from the ancient geonic centers, ushering in a new period of halachic creativity: the Middle Ages.

 The Middle Ages were characterized by numerous attempts to codify Jewish law.
 Two are most noteworthy.
-In the 12th century, Maimonides composed the first true halakhic code, his monumental Mishneh Torah.
+In the 12th century, Maimonides composed the first true halachic code, his monumental Mishneh Torah.
 This work was revolutionary in the way it presented the laws in a totally new format and without providing the biblical and rabbinic sources for its decisions.
 A few centuries later, after fleeing Spain in 1492, Joseph Caro composed the Shulhan Arukh.
 This work, together with Moshe Isserles‘ glosses, remains the most important code of Jewish law.
-For the purposes of categorizing halakhic texts, its publication also marks the end of the medieval period and the beginning of the modern era.
+For the purposes of categorizing halachic texts, its publication also marks the end of the medieval period and the beginning of the modern era.